grpc/proposal/A27-xds-global-load-balancing.md

   itself as being unreachable.
 In each entry in the `endpoints` field:
   - If the `load_balancing_weight` field is unset, the `endpoints` entry is skipped; otherwise, the value is used for weighted locality picking.
+    If the sum of the locality weights within a priority exceeds the max value of a uint32, the resource will be considered invalid.
   - The `priority` field will be used.
 As per normal protobuf rules, if the field is unset, it defaults to zero.
+The priority list must not have any gaps in it; if there is a locality with priority N > 0 but there is no locality with priority N-1, the resource will be considered invalid.
   - The `locality` field must be unique within a given priority.
 If more than one entry in the `endpoints` field has the same values in both the `locality` and `priority` field, the resource will be